Plantar Fasciitis Norwood

 Your Plantar Fasciitis Questions Answered

-Plantar fasciitis pain is often triggered when standing up and walking first thing in the morning.
-It can also flare up after prolonged standing or when rising from a seated position.
-Factors such as footwear, foot structure, and walking or running surfaces can contribute to its development.
+Plantar fasciitis pain is frequently triggered by standing and walking after rest, particularly in the morning, following prolonged standing, or when getting up from sitting.
+Shoe choice, foot structure, and the surfaces you walk or run on can all contribute to its development.

 Additional body weight increases the load on the plantar fascia, worsening plantar fasciitis.
 Wearing unsupportive shoes, participating in impact-heavy sports, or spending excessive time on your feet can also aggravate symptoms.

-Managing plantar fasciitis at home with rest, stretching, massage, and ice packs can ease discomfort.
-Applying an ice pack wrapped in a cloth for 15 minutes several times a day is a simple yet effective way to relieve pain and inflammation.
+Home remedies like resting, stretching, massage, and ice therapy can offer quick relief.
+Applying an ice pack wrapped in a cloth to the affected area for 15 minutes multiple times a day can help ease pain and reduce inflammation.

 Although walking can temporarily ease pain after sitting or lying down for extended periods, discomfort often returns and worsens as the day progresses.

-Schedule Your Podiatry Appointment Today
+Secure Your Podiatry Appointment Now

 Booking an appointment at SA Running Injury Clinic is simple—do it online or call us directly.
 We have two clinics available for your convenience.